A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Conclusion

 The pipeline that we develop in this paper to measure the dipole in our synthetic catalogues and calculate the significance can be applied to data.
 In particular, we develop a method to split the population of galaxies into two populations (bright and faint), such that these two populations have the same redshift distribution.
 For this we split the original bins into thin sub-bins.
 In each of them we have determined the flux limit needed to reach the percentage of bright and faint galaxies that we want, and we have then interpolated this function to obtain a smooth flux cut over the whole bin.
 This method is necessary in order to avoid having most of the faint galaxies at high redshift and the bright galaxies at low redshift.
 We also use these sub-bins to measure the magnification bias of the bright population that enters our theoretical modelling.

 Finally we explore various ways of splitting the galaxies.
 Depending on the behaviour of the magnification bias and of the galaxy bias, unequal splitting between bright and faint galaxies may be preferred.
 In our synthetic catalogue, we find that for a sample which has no flux limit, having a larger number of bright galaxies significantly boosts the signal in the lowest redshift bin.
 At higher redshift, or in the case with a flux limit, this is however not the case anymore.
 Since these conclusions strongly depend on the characteristics of the two galaxy populations, it will be necessary to explore different scenarios once the BGS data will be available.
 Let us note that here we have focused on splitting galaxies with respect to their flux, but alternative ways to perform a split in two populations may be advantageous in some cases~\citep{Beutler:2020evf}.
+Moreover, the detectability of the dipole could be further boosted by using more than two populations of galaxies, and optimising the estimator by appropriately weighting the different cross-correlations~\citep{Bonvin:2015kuc}.